-- the cause of the breach where information is available - the pension scheme's registry number (if available); and - whether the concern has been reported before. - 9.10 The Regulator will acknowledge the reports within five working days of receipt, however it will not generally keep a Reporter informed of the steps taken in response to a report of a breach as there are restrictions on the information it can disclose. - 9.11 Members of the Pension Fund Committee and Local Pensions Board will be informed in writing by the Fund Administrator of a reported Breach of the Law within seven days of the report having been made. - 9.12 Breaches of the Law not considered by the Fund to be materially significant (i.e. in the regulator's amber or green category), will be recorded in the Breaches Log and reported to the next scheduled meeting of the Pension Fund Committee and Local Pension Board.
+- the pension scheme's registry number (if available); and - 9.10 The Regulator will acknowledge the reports within five working days of receipt, however it will not generally keep a reporter informed of the steps taken in response to a report of a breach as there are restrictions on the information it can disclose. - 9.11 Members of the Pension Fund Committee and Local Pensions Board will be informed in writing by the Fund Administrator of a reported breach of the law within seven days of the report having been made. - 9.12 Breaches of the law not considered by the Fund to be materially significant (i.e. in the Regulator's amber or green category), will be recorded in the breaches log and reported to the next scheduled meeting of the Pension Fund Committee and Local Pension Board.